 Professional Certifications

-These certifications represent a unified approach to AI system design—integrating intelligence, governance, process, and operations into a single architecture.
+These certifications, credentials, and applied learning programs represent a unified approach to AI system design—integrating intelligence, governance, process, and operations into a single architecture.

 This foundation supports the transition from AI 1.0 (static outputs) to AI 2.0: systems that understand process, evolve over time, and operate with transparency and accountability in real-world environments.